CycleBees/CycleBeesv2.1/projectDes.md

 2. Bicycle Repair Functionality:
     1. Admin POV:

-        Admin will have a section in sidebar called, “Repair Section”, this will have two sub sections:
+        Admin will have a section in sidebar called, "Repair Section", this will have two sub sections:

-        1. “Repair request management” section:
+        1. "Repair request management" section:

             Here admin will be able to manage and perform action over all the repair request with all its associated data that he is getting from the user, by manage and perform action i mean:

             1. Approve the Repair request that comes from users - the request will be moved to
-                1. “Waiting for Payment” status (if online payment is clicked user), after which the user’s repair request will also update to “Waiting for Payment” status too, and then once the amount is paid, the repair request will move “Active” status, after which, the mechanic can visit and complete the work, and then the Request can be marked as “Completed” by the admin, updated on the user side too
+                1. "Waiting for Payment" status (if online payment is clicked user), after which the user's repair request will also update to "Waiting for Payment" status too, and then once the amount is paid, the repair request will move "Active" status, after which, the mechanic can visit and complete the work, and then the Request can be marked as "Completed" by the admin, updated on the user side too
-                2. “Active” status (if offline, cash payment is clicked by user), after which, the mechanic can visit and complete the work, and then the Request can be marked as “Completed” by the admin, updated on the user side too
+                2. "Active" status (if offline, cash payment is clicked by user), after which, the mechanic can visit and complete the work, and then the Request can be marked as "Completed" by the admin, updated on the user side too
-        2. “Edit Repair categories catalog” section
+        2. "Edit Repair categories catalog" section

             Here admin will be able to edit the repair catalog that is shown to the user that includes

-            1. change the “Service Mechanic Charge” Amount {purchasable item, this can have discount coupons}
+            1. change the "Service Mechanic Charge" Amount {purchasable item, this can have discount coupons}
-            2. can update the “time slot” that is shown to user while is going through the repair requests, this is to increase or decrease the available time slots timing
+            2. can update the "time slot" that is shown to user while is going through the repair requests, this is to increase or decrease the available time slots timing
-            3. add, edit, update, delete “Repair Service” {Each “Repair Service” will have name, description, special instruction, price {{purchasable item, this can have discount coupons} }
+            3. add, edit, update, delete "Repair Service" {Each "Repair Service" will have name, description, special instruction, price {{purchasable item, this can have discount coupons} }
     2. Users POV:

-        User will have a section called “Book Repairs”, this will have a UI that beautifully shows the following:
+        User will have a section called "Book Repairs", this will have a UI that beautifully shows the following:

         1. Name + Last Name,
-        2. Drop down section that will show all the list of “Repair Service” available and its price {purchasable item, this can have discount coupons} on the side {note the user can click and add multiple Repair services, and once added, it will be shown in a box that will show name, description, special instruction, price {purchasable item, this can have discount coupons} associated with that “Repair Service”, note: user can add multiple Repair service and their prices will add up
+        2. Drop down section that will show all the list of "Repair Service" available and its price {purchasable item, this can have discount coupons} on the side {note the user can click and add multiple Repair services, and once added, it will be shown in a box that will show name, description, special instruction, price {purchasable item, this can have discount coupons} associated with that "Repair Service", note: user can add multiple Repair service and their prices will add up
         3. Contact Number (fetched from user profile)
         4. alternate number (user can enter)
         5. Email Address